olivebranches/github_issues_puller/README.md

   5. github API
   6. AJAX

-The solution is coded using Javascript and jquery ajax for github api call.
+This is using Javascript and jquery ajax for github api call.

 The api call returns data in json format.